Farhad0-Alam/italklink/replit.md

-# 2TalkLink - Digital Business Card Platform
+# TalkLink - Digital Business Card Platform

 ## Overview
-2TalkLink is an enterprise-grade platform offering professional digital business cards integrated with a comprehensive appointment booking and CRM system.
+TalkLink is an enterprise-grade platform offering professional digital business cards integrated with a comprehensive appointment booking and CRM system.
 It enables users to create customizable business cards, manage scheduling, track leads, and analyze business performance.
 The platform supports team scheduling, calendar integrations, automated notifications, and revenue analytics, aiming to provide a complete solution for business networking and client management.
 It also includes an email signature generator and a visitor notification subscription system.

 ## Recent Progress (October 22, 2025)
 ### ✅ COMPLETE: Full PostgreSQL Database Integration